CymaBay Therapeutics Inc. (CBAY) Stock: What the Analysts are Saying

 H.C.
 Wainwright gave a rating of “Buy” to CBAY, setting the target price at $13 in the report published on August 04th of the previous year.

-After a stumble in the market that brought CBAY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.52% of gains for the given period.
+After a stumble in the market that brought CBAY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -12.54% of loss for the given period.

-During the last 5 trading sessions, CBAY rose by +15.96%, which changed the moving average for the period of 200-days by +389.29% in comparison to the 20-day moving average, which settled at $8.57.
-In addition, CymaBay Therapeutics Inc. saw 52.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CBAY fell by -3.09%, which changed the moving average for the period of 200-days by +328.78% in comparison to the 20-day moving average, which settled at $8.72.
+In addition, CymaBay Therapeutics Inc. saw 40.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading